Zyphirex/Test/mods/gennext/README.md

 - Static and Poison Point have a 100% chance of activating

+- Speed Boost does not activate on turns Protect, Detect, Endure, etc are used

 - Telepathy grants Imprison on switch-in

+- Compoundeyes and Keen Eye now grant 1.6x accuracy (this replaces Keen Eye's previous effect)

-- Compoundeyes now grants 1.6x accuracy, Victory Star grants 1.5x
+- Victory Star grants 1.5x accuracy (but only for the user)

 - Solid Rock and Filter now reduce 1/2 damage of SE moves, not 1/4